-- 13.9 The Private Hire trade should be aware of a good practice guide produced by the Equality and Human Rights Commission, as drivers have a duty under the Equality Act 2010 to ensure disabled people are not discriminated against or treated less favourably. - 13.10 Section 167 of the Equality Act 2010 allows the Authority to maintain a list of "designated vehicles" i.e. a list of wheelchair accessible Hackney Carriages and Private Hire vehicles licensed in its area.
-The consequence of being on this list is that the driver must undertake the duties detailed in Section 165 of the Equality Act 2010 see paragraphs 12.34-12.44. - 13.11 Once enacted, Section 167 of the Equality Act 2010 will give the list of designated vehicles statutory effect.
+- The Private Hire trade should be aware of a good practice guide produced by the Equality and Human Rights Commission, as drivers have a duty under the Equality Act 2010 to ensure disabled people are not discriminated against or treated less favourably. - 13.10 Section 167 of the Equality Act 2010 allows the Authority to maintain a list of "designated vehicles" i.e. a list of wheelchair accessible Hackney Carriages and Private Hire vehicles licensed in its area.
+The consequence of being on this list is that the driver must undertake the duties detailed in Section 165 of the Equality Act 2010 see paragraphs 12.32-12.42. - Once enacted, Section 167 of the Equality Act 2010 will give the list of designated vehicles statutory effect.
 Any owner of a designated vehicle has the right to appeal against the Authority's decision to include his or her vehicle on the list.
 The appeal will be heard by the Magistrates' Court.
-Appendix Q (Page 95) lists those vehicles that the Authority has stipulated as "designated vehicles" under Section 167 of the Equality Act 2010.
+Appendix N (page 88) lists those vehicles that the Authority has stipulated as "designated vehicles" under Section 167 of the Equality Act 2010.